 Beyond those mentioned above, community field trips are also perfect for:

 • Meet-up groups looking for organized programs

 If you’re unsure about eligibility, please email us at @email.

 A minimum of 15 participants, or the equivalent fee, is required to book.

 What are the minimum and maximum numbers of participants?

 Although we don’t have a minimum number of participants, we do have a minimum cost, which is the equivalent fee for 15 participants.

 The maximum number of participants will depend on the season, program(s) chosen and the age of participants.

-Will programs be different when offered to a daycare vs. a corporate team?
+Will programs be different when offered to a daycare vs. a community group?

 Yes!
 Our education team will always adapt programming to suit your group, which is why we ask about the ages and abilities of our participants.